 Project Status Future Planned Innovation Water Conc.
 WW Master Plan Class Lvl 1 Treatment Plants and Facilities ☐ Water MP Right Sizing Class Lvl 2 ☐ Reliability/Redundancy Southwest Class Lvl 3 □ NEWTP Repurposing Wayne County - Outside Detroit Location Project New To CIP 68.2 Southwest Water Treatment Plant Project Engineer/Manager Shakil Ahmed Director Grant Gartrell Project Score Problem Statement The existing chlorine gas scrubber is nearing its end of useful service life and its absorption media will be expiring within the next few years; and therefore requires replacement.
 Similarly, the existing raw water screening system are original to the plant (circa 1962), are not functional, and are beyond repair.
 As a result, this system also requires replacement.
 Both the chlorine gas scrubber and raw water screening systems will require ancillary equipment improvements related to electrical, alarms, instrumentation, and controls.
 Scope of Work / Project This project will be delivered under a design-build project delivery model.
 The existing gas chlorine Alternatives scubber and raw water screens will be replaced with new system equipment meeting current building codes and industry best practices.
-The new gas chlorine scrubber and raw water screens that will be installed will be designed for current and projected water demans in accordance with the this design-build project.
+The new gas chlorine scrubber and raw water screens that will be installed will be designed for current and projected water demans in accordance with the recommendations of the 2015 Water Master Plan Update project; therefore this new equipment will be this design-build project.